 Victim's Assistance Order

 A victim's assistance order is similar to an emergency intervention order, but is designed to be used in non-emergency situations.
-This type of application is made by the victim to a judge at the Court of Queen's Bench.
+This type of application is made by the victim to a judge at the Court of King's Bench.
 When making a victim's assistance order a judge can include any of the orders that may be made under an emergency intervention order.
 A victim's assistance order can also include an order that...

 - the accused pay the victim compensation for things like medical or dental expenses, moving expenses or legal fees